Keyboard shortcuts

 P1 0 @ 41.8 : 0.18 x8

-Drop stop on its own line to halt the interpreter immediately while keeping everything it has done so far: gemstone geometry, variables, debug markers, and the cut log.
-It is a handy escape hatch when debugging—pair it with show/debug, inspect the partial stone, and keep experiments below the stop line without running them.
+Use return; at the top level to halt the interpreter immediately while keeping everything it has done so far: gemstone geometry, variables, debug markers, and the cut log.
+It is a handy escape hatch when debugging—pair it with show/print, inspect the partial stone, and keep experiments below the return; line without running them.

 P1 0 @ 41.8 : 0.18 x8